 • What they need to do now to move forward

 It also comes with ~125 miscellaneous slides not in any order.
-So it's an ala carte of slides you can use to customize your own investor seminar.
+So it's an à la carte of slides that you can use to build and customize your own investor seminar.

-Additional Money Tools Included with the Financial Seminar (add-ons)
+Additional Money Tools Included with the Financial Seminar (AKA add-ons)

 • Sign-in and attendance sheet.